tderwedu/42cursus/04_netwhat/InternetProtocol.md

 ## Dynamic Host Control Protocol (DHCP)
-Dynamic Host Control Protocol (DHCP) is a network management protocol used to automate IP configuration of devices on the network.
+Dynamic Host Configuration Protocol (DHCP) is a network management protocol used to automate IP configuration of devices on the network.
 This includes IP address, subnet mask, default gateway, and DNS information.
 It employs a connectionless services model like UDP.

 Whenever a device connects to the network :
 1. **Discover**